 MOD ARB/7/5

-2 1.1 a) These Regulations establish general principles which relate to the provision and operation of international telecommunication services offered to the public as well as to the underlying international telecommunication transport means used to provide such services.
-They also set rules applicable to administrations*.
+2 1.1 a) These Regulations establish general principles which relate to the provision and operation of international telecommunication/ICT services offered to the public as well as to the underlying international telecommunication transport means used to provide such services.
+These Regulations also set rules applicable to Member States and operating agencies*.

 Reasons: This proposal is based on CWG/4A2/7.
 Update the term "administrations or recognized operating agencies" with Member States and operating agencies.